Acids and bases properties

 - Arrhenius acid-base theory

-- Lewis concept
+- Lewis acid-base theory

-- Hard soft acid-base principle
+- Hard soft acid base theory

 Arrhenius acid-base theory

-His classification of acids based on the theory that acids when dissolved in water, dissociate hydrogen ions and anions.
+- According to his definitions, an acid when dissolved in water, dissociate hydrogen ions and anions.

 NaOH → Na+ + OH−

-Acid-base neutralization reaction
+Acid base neutralization reaction